API Key Security: Best Practices for Developers

 Why API Key Leaks Are Dangerous

 Automated bots continuously scan public repositories for exposed credentials.
 Once a key is found, attackers can exploit it within minutes to spin up cryptocurrency miners, exfiltrate data, or launch attacks on other systems.
+In recent years, supply chain attacks that inject malicious code into legitimate libraries have also become a growing vector for API key theft.

 Common Causes of API Key Exposure